pjaudiomv/yapdocs/docs/meeting-search/meeting-search-radius.md

 ---
+title: Meeting Search Radius
-sidebar_position: 1
+sidebar_position: 7
 ---

-# Meeting Search Radius
+## Meeting Search Radius

 ---

 Change the default meeting search radius, this can be in miles or a negative number which would set the radius at the first n results.
 You can change this in your `config.php` with the following: